Making Holly Springs Better

 Prioritize safe development and reduce traffic

-• We can prioritize public transportation to reduce congestion and attract out-of-towners to patronize our businesses
+• Prioritize public transportation to reduce congestion and attract out-of-towners to patronize our businesses

-• We need to insist that our mayor be available more frequently.
+• Insist that our mayor be available more frequently.
 I promise you’ll be able to:

 • See my calendar and schedule time with me online